RichardBradley/liquibase.github.com/documentation/diff.md

 + Synonyms
 >**Note:** Liquibase does not currently check Datatype length.

-### `diff` Report
-A diff report provides a description of the differences between two databases, then reports this information in your command prompt or Linux terminal.

 ## Filtering `diff` Types
 Liquibase allows you to use diffType parameters to filter the types of objects you want to compare.
 Multiple filters can be added to the parameter as a comma separated list.
+If no diffTypes are specified, all objects are considered.

-Example: `liquibase --diffTypes=tables,indexes,views diff`
+Example:
+{% highlight text %}
+liquibase --diffTypes=tables,indexes,views diff
+{% endhighlight %}

 <details>
-<summary style="font-size:200%;color:blue;">diffTypes Output</summary>
+<summary style="font-size:200%;color:blue;">Example filtered output</summary>
 <br>
-{% highlight txt %}
+{% highlight text %}

 Diff Results:
 Reference Database: MYSCHEMA2 @ jdbc:oracle:thin:@localhost:1521:ORCL (Default Schema: MYSCHEMA2)